tsedio/tsed-vite-workspaces/README.md

 ## Introduction

 This repository show you how to create mono repository with Ts.ED and Vite/React.
+It tries to show step by step, how to install the different techno to obtain an integrated build chain.

+The technologies presented are switchable.
+If you want to make an application on Vue/Svelte, it's possible because Vite support it.
+You can also change Ts.ED to another backend framework.

+The idea is essentially to see how the mono repository is structured to put a front and back and tools like storybook!

 ## Features